adyousfi/laravel_project_final/README.md

 # Usage

-Log in as the default admin to explore admin functionalities such as managing products, news, FAQs, and contact forms:
+Log in as the default admin to explore admin functionalities such as managing users, news, FAQs, and contact forms:

 - **Email:** admin@ehb.be
 - **Password:** Password!321